 GSDF supports and trains new and diverse voices to tell local stories of a social, political or cultural nature.

 The Forum is open to applications from all parts of the world, with documentary projects up to 30 mins.
 The focus is be on filmmakers from areas where there is low production capacity and little visibility, as well as filmmakers from minorities in geographical areas of established media production, thereby encouraging new narratives and underreported stories.

 The GSDF is annual and the call for applications is open to all.
 Selection is based on the filmmaker’s proven ability and the strength of the story, characters and footage provided.

-16 selected applicants will attend a 4-day residential workshop and pitching training, followed by presentations from each participating platform about how they work and what content they are seeking.
+16 selected applicants attend a 4-day residential workshop and pitching training, followed by presentations from each participating platform about how they work and what content they are seeking.
 They then have one-to-one pitching meetings with editors/commissioners.
 Travel and accommodation expenses are covered by the Forum for selected applicants.